pericoel21/allGuardsmanRPG/README.md

 Some other recommended plug-ins I use:
 - **Folder Notes:** for a small QoL improvement, where you can click a folder to open a note with the exact same name as the folder.
 This is a behavior that imitates Notion.
 - **Templater,** only if you want to work in the repository as I do.
 It allows you to create or apply templates to notes.
 I use the templates in `_utility/templates`.

+## Some extra stuff
+I'm using some other pieces of software to make things work:
+- I use OpenOffice sheets to catalog all types of stuff.
+You can find them in the `_utility` folder (they open perfectly on Google Drive or Excel).
+- When I finish them up to their alpha version, run some magic code to create markdown pages for each item, tag, etc; meaning that you'll be able to access them from GitHub too.
+- If you'd were to create your own tables...
+Don't worry, I'll share the magic code too!
+It is Python and once I have the final scripts, I'll create a `_utility/py` folder for them.